Victoria Angelova: Biography

 Victoria Angelova was born on 20 November 1902 in Veliko Tarnovo, Bulgaria to Vasil Angelov, a merchant who had been educated in England.
 He named his daughter after Queen Victoria in homage.
 She graduated from the Vienna University of Technology and the Dresden Polytechnic in 1924, seven years after Maria Luisa Doseva-Georgieva earned her license.
 At the age of 24, she returned to Sofia and was working as an intern at the Ministry of Public Works when she won a contest for her first major commission.
 In 1933, Angelova married a fellow architect, Boris Vinarov and they set up a practice in Sofia.

 Angelova worked during a period when most public projects were awarded after competitions which were open nationally.
 She designed buildings throughout the country, but is primarily known for those in Sofia.
 She was awarded the Order of Civil Merit for her architectural contributions to the country.
 In 1944, the couple's home was bombed and they lost many of their personal effects, including their architectural drawings.
 They evacuated to Turnovo, where Angelova became ill with a severe case of pneumonia.
-Believing she had recovered, they returned to Sophia in 1946, but Angelova relapsed and died on 27 December 1947.
+Believing she had recovered, they returned to Sofia in 1946, but Angelova relapsed and died on 27 December 1947.
 Her husband died three months later.